-Of course you should choose positive words in your CV depending on your personality, skills and the job you are applying for.
+Of course, you should choose positive words in your CV depending on your personality, skills, and the job you are applying for.
 Try to include the words in your resume in a way that looks natural, not artificial.
-That is why our recommendation is to modify some words that you have already entered in your CV, at the end, as a last retouch.
+That is why our recommendation is to modify some words that you have already entered in your CV, in the end, as the last retouch.
 This method will give an air of naturalness to your text rather than introducing positive words in addition to what you have already written in your CV.

 Also, do not introduce too many positive words so as to affect the naturalness and reality of the text.
 Keep it real, but empowering.
-Your text should reflect confidence in your abilities to perform very good at your next job and delivering the work needed to be done.
+Your text should reflect confidence in your abilities to perform very well at your next job and deliver the work needed to be done.

 It is possible that if you applied for 50 jobs, only 5 of them will call you for an interview, or maybe 10.
 It is normal and good.
 That’s why it’s good to send your CV to a list of companies that may not have made a job that you want, public, but have that position available.
 Plus you’ll be in their database.